rondagdag/why-ai-in-js/explain-by-generation/README.md

 Understanding how different generations consume and process information is crucial in today's multi-generational world.
 We created a tool that adapts explanations to match the communication styles and cultural references of different generations, from Gen Alpha to the Greatest Generation.

 ## **What it does**
-🌟 Explain in Generations enables users to highlight any text on a webpage and instantly receive AI-powered explanations tailored to specific generational communication styles.
+🌟 Explain by Generation enables users to highlight any text on a webpage and instantly receive AI-powered explanations tailored to specific generational communication styles.
 It seamlessly integrates into the Chrome side panel, allowing users to switch between different generational perspectives without leaving their current page.

 ## **Features**
 - Adapts explanations for 7 different generations